-Although I really wanted to get one of the antique radios at the sale a few weeks ago, I almost didn’t go to the sale.
+Although I really wanted to get one of the antique radios at my first estate sale a year ago, I almost didn’t go to the sale.
 This was primarily because they were handing out numbers at 8am for a sale that didn’t start until 10am.
-My understanding is that they hand out numbers in the order people arrive and then only let in a few people at a time based on their number.
+At some sales (especially those that are more well-attended), the estate sale company will hand out numbers to people.
+These numbers are handed out in the order people arrive.
+Once the sale officially starts, they will let in a few people at a time based on their assigned number.

 #6: Prices are often discounted on the last day

 Many estate sales run multiple days.
-I was able to attend a couple of sales on their first day and a few on the last day.
-In my limited experience, sellers are unwilling to negotiate prices on the first day, but both of the sales we attended on their last day had everything marked 50% off.
+I initially attended a few sales on the first day but now am much more likely to attend sales on the last day.
+In my experience, sellers are unwilling to negotiate prices on the first day, but are often very willing to drop prices on the last day.
+In fact, many of our local estate sale companies will discount all remaining items by 50% on the last day of the sale.
 If there is something you really want to get, you might want to go on the first day.
-However, if you are just looking for some really good deals, going to the last day of the sale might be a better choice.
+However, if you are just looking for some really good deals, going on the last day of the sale might be a better choice.

 #7: You must be able to haul away your purchases on your own

-In total, I have now attended seven estate/moving/tag sales.
-They varied so greatly in terms of the type and quality of items that it is difficult to make any broad generalizations about the experiences.
-I think my most important lesson was the importance of doing research beforehand (#3 above).
-We spent a lot of time in the car driving to the sales and there were at least two that were most certainly a waste of our time.
-This could have avoided had I done a bit more research.
+We consider ourselves pretty seasoned estate sale shoppers at this point.
+Estate sales vary so greatly in terms of the type and quality of items that it is difficult to make any broad generalizations about the experiences.
+I think that the most important lesson I learned was the importance of doing research beforehand (#3 above).
+This has helped us to avoid visiting sales that likely would have been a waste of our time.

 Do you enjoy going to estate sales?
 What tips would you give to someone who had never been to one?